kitex-contrib/test-infra/README.md

 2. chat-ops via /foo style commands.
 3. automatic PR merging.

-In this repository, you can configure:
+In this repo, you can configure:

 1. Organization's members.
 2. Organization's labels.